Jelly-RDF/pyjelly/docs/generic-sink.md

 ## Usage without external libraries

-Because we avoid third-party tools, the generic API looks a bit different from the one presented in [getting started](getting-started.md), but works the same way.
+Unlike the example in [getting started](getting-started.md), the Generic API does not use the RDFLib or any other third-party libraries, but it works in much the same way.

 ## Serializing statements to a Jelly file